Benanna2019/First_NextJS_Stuff/posts/ssg-ssr.md

 date: "2020-11-20"
 ---

-_\*I left both this post and the 'Static Generation v.s Server-side Rendering' post because personally, they are fascinating._
+_\*I left both this post and the 'Two forms of Pre-rendering' post because personally, they are fascinating._

 _Note: This is originally a pre-rendered blog post from Next JS.
 I have added my own thoughts at the end of this blog_